Maisabdalrazeq/web-scraper/README.md

 <br>

 ### Start time: 2:00 pm
-### Finish time: 4:00 pm
+### Finish time: 6:00 pm
-### Actual time needed to complete: 2 hours ,, it was so easy and I enjoyed a lot with this lab
+### Actual time needed to complete: I haven't worked on it continuously so the actual time needed (2 hours),  I enjoyed a lot in this lab !

 <br>